-Though, the current evidence does not support any positive or negative effect of stretching on risk of injury, performance or well-being.
+The current evidence does not support any positive or negative effect of stretching on the risk of injury, performance, or well-being.

-Finally, I have a little experiment for you to provide more knowledge about stretching: Try stretching your left leg and NOT the right leg after next hard training session.
+Finally, after the next hard training session, I have a little experiment for you to provide more knowledge about stretching: Try stretching your left leg and NOT the right leg.
 Did you notice any difference?

 Reference: Stretching to prevent or reduce muscle soreness after exercise (Cochrane Review)